 Step 3: Capturing the Traffic

 Ensure that Fiddler is capturing traffic.
-Look at the capture indicator in the bottom left corner of the window.
+Look at the capture indicator at the bottom left corner of the window.
 Use the F12 key to toggle capture.

 - In Sitecore, perform the action you want to monitor.